Scholarship Tax Credits (And Other Taxpayer-Funded School Vouchers) Position Statement

 Student Vouchers Aren’t Working.
 Here’s Why – Education Week (June 2017)

-What are taxpayer-funded school vouchers?
+What are taxpayer-funded school vouchers and scholarship tax credits?

 Taxpayer-funded vouchers, and their more difficult to understand cousin, Scholarship Tax Credits, provide public funding to pay part or all of an individual student’s tuition at a private or religious school.
+However, in many cases, they do not end up serving the disadvantaged students they purport to serve, but instead subsidize current private school students’ tuition.

-Are vouchers still in existence?
+Are they still in existence?

 Yes.
 Courts eventually struck down the segregationist vouchers.
 Pro-privatization foundations and think tanks market-tested the idea of vouchers as an intervention for high-poverty school districts and found that it was more palatable to voters than a broad-based voucher program that would be open to all children.
 The nation’s first modern school voucher program was passed into law by the Wisconsin legislature in 1989, targeting students from low income households in the Milwaukee School District.
 Despite poor academic results and an extremely high rate of turnover, voucher supporters were able to grow this pilot program significantly, once it was enacted, including a particularly large expansion in June 2013, under the leadership of Governor Scott Walker.